kavinrajsi/bootcamp/README.md

 # Bootcamp

-This repo. contains what I am learning from Guvi bootcamp from scratch
+This repo. contains what I am learning in Guvi bootcamp from scratch